Trogiken/Hominum-Launcher/README.md

 ### altnames :heavy_plus_sign:

-Spoofs the players username to a alternate name in the launcher
+Spoofs the players username to a alternate name in the launcher.
+To disable this feature set the key as follows: `altnames: ~`

 #### Altnames Example